pipt/pipt.github.io/_posts/2013-04-15-rooting-berg-cloud-bridge.md

 Now modify `/etc/sshd_config` to permit remote root login.
 Change `#PermitRootLogin yes` to `PermitRootLogin yes`

+> *Update: 15th November 2013*
+> `SpikesDivZero` let me know that Berg no longer includes sshd under that name in the stock image.
+Changing the `NAME` variable in the script below to `dropbear` makes things work again.

 We need an init script to start the SSH daemon.
 I copied `/etc/init.d/S49ntp` to `/etc/init.d/S48sshd` and made it look like so:

     #! /bin/sh